AetherModel/Aether/README.md

 2. cd Aether

+3. git checkout develop

-3. Modify src/Makefile to point to the correct netcdf library (in LINK command near the bottom - may need to change the location and the name of the library, as well as the FLAGS variable at the top).
+4. Modify src/Makefile to point to the correct netcdf library (in LINK command near the bottom - may need to change the location and the name of the library, as well as the FLAGS variable at the top).
 Also, if you are using a different c++ compiler, you will need to change that at this time (top two variables).
 We will fix this so that there is a configuration script at some point.

-4. make (may throw warning about ../lib directory not found.)
+5. make (may throw warning about ../lib directory not found.)

-5. make rundir
+6. make rundir

-6. cd run
+7. cd run

-7. ./aether.exe (should run 10 minutes with no issues).
+8. ./aether.exe (should run 10 minutes with no issues).

-8. python ../python/read_python.py
+9. python ../python/read_python.py

-9. compare test.png to ../inputs/test.png to see if they are similar.
+10. compare test.png to ../inputs/test.png to see if they are similar.